Controversial Thames-Coromandel mayor to step down

-Thames-Coromandel mayor Sandra Goudie will not be standing for the role in the next general election.
+Thames-Coromandel mayor Sandra Goudie will not be standing for the role in the next local election.

 "I've done 36 years in public office and I'm keen to retire," Goudie told the Bay of Plenty Times.